AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-overview/c-catalog-attributes/c-catalog-attributes.md

 ---
 description: The attributes described in this section are recognized in catalog attribute files.
-seo-description: The attributes described in this section are recognized in catalog attribute files.
-seo-title: Catalog attributes
 solution: Experience Manager
 title: Catalog attributes
-uuid: d5b12e71-0a60-4bff-b169-d07171d5d64d
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---